NFTGo/GoTrading/README.md

 <!-- Introduction -->

 The nftgo-aggregator-sdk  helps you build your own marketplace or other apps with NFT trading needs.
 We’ve included orders from over 10 major marketplaces, so you can get access to full amount of listings, find the lowest price and complete your purchase directly through our Trading Aggregator SDK.
+The following are some of the core product features.

-- Real-time listing & sale feed
+- #### Real-time listing & sale feed
   Up-to-date listings and sales aggregated from major marketplaces.
 We also refresh their validity to make sure that you can always buy at the best price.

-- Instant buy & sell at major marketplaces
+- #### Instant buy & sell at major marketplaces
   Complete the purchase and list behavior instantly at any time you want.
 You can also customized the fees as you wish.

-- Global trading analysis and insights
+- #### Global trading analysis and insights
   Comprehensive indicators and charts aid you in making trading decisions quicker and more reasonable than others.

-- Robust and flexible smart contract
+- #### Robust and flexible smart contract
   Reliable, secure and highly forfending trading contract protect your transactions.

-To use our SDK, You need to contact with us on [NFTGo developer platform](https://developer.nftgo.io/)  and get your private key.
+To use our Trading SDK and find more information, please contact with us on [NFTGo developer platform](https://developer.nftgo.io/)  and get your private key from our customer managers.

 ## Usage